mattetti/wd_sinatra_active_record/README.md

 # WdSinatraActiveRecord

-Some code to avoid reinventing the wheel every time you want to use ActiveRecord in a WeaselDiesel app backed by Sinatra.
+A Ruby gem to avoid reinventing the wheel every time you want to use `ActiveRecord` in a [WeaselDiesel](https://github.com/mattetti/Weasel-Diesel) app backed by Sinatra ([wd_sinatra](https://github.com/mattetti/wd-sinatra)).

+Use this gem to easily get connected to one or multiple databases and to enjoy some of the common ActiveRecord Rake tasks available in Rails.

 ## Installation